CoderAg21/E-cell/README.md

 🌟This is simplle HTML, CSS, JAVASCRIPT website made to complete the task provided by the E-cell club of MNNIT PRAYAGRAJ, ALLAHABAD.

+**
+🌟By clicking on Home page-> Redirected to the main page

+🌟By clicking on Grid button -> Redirected to the second  page

+🌟By clickng on Linkedin Button -> Redirected to the user linkedin profile.
+**

 🌟This is a responsive website can be run in any of devices.

 🌟It is based on the Squid Game theme.So,lets explore the website.